paulklemm/regression-heatmap-paper/README.md

-# Regression Cube Analysis of Population Study Data
+# 3D Regression Heat Map Analysis of Population Study Data

-This is the working repository for the paper `Regression Cube Analysis of Population Study Data`.
+This is the working repository for the paper `3D Regression Heat Map Analysis of Population Study Data`.

 Important files